k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 # TDM Extract Task

-An Extract task extracts the selected entities and/or Reference tables from the selected source environment and saves this data in Fabric for later use.
+An Extract task extracts the selected entities and/or Reference tables from the selected source environment.
+The data can be saved in Fabric (TDM warehouse) for later use.

 An Extract task contains the following tabs: